mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "That's not good enough."

-The two shadows spoke again and she responded, "You have one minute to comply or your boat is sunk."
+The two shadows spoke again and she responded, "You have one minute to comply or your ship will be laid to rest."

 The entire crew looked to Shinna who paused to wonder if they would really do such a thing.
 Maybe they had a way to fetch Melna after they sunk the ship.
 Her words were becoming truer with each passing minute and thi was scared of what that might mean.

-A rather anxious member of the crew approached her and said, "What are you doing?
-Send her up!"
+A member of the crew approached her.
+"What are you waiting for?" he said, anxiously.
+"Send her up!"

 "Hold on," Shinna said calmly to him, and turned to address the silhouettes once more.